epfl-ada/ada-2022-project-thedatadiggers22/README.md

 ## Research quesions
 <ol align="justify">
     <li>How did the physical propagation of the COVID-19 pandemic affect the interest of people about COVID-19 measured using Wikipedia pageviews of articles related to COVID-19?</li>
-    <li>Did the different lockdowns and modified mobility impact the interest of populations toward COVID-19?</li>
+    <li>Did the interest of populations toward COVID-19 impact the measures taken by governments and does it reflect in the mobility?</li>
-    <li>Will people that are more, or less confident about their politics look more, or less at COVID-related Wikipedia pages?
+    <li>Will people that are more or less confident about their politics look more, or less at COVID-related Wikipedia pages?
 Does this reflect in their mobility during lockdowns ?</li>
 </ol>

 ## Datasets